kelukelu/cozy-home/doc/features.md

 The way notifications can be displayed across *all* Cozy.

 - apps can push notifications in a global bus that's displayed in Home
-- 2 kind of notifications
+- 2 kinds of notifications
-  - info: display a tip that disappear after a given timeout
+  - info: display a tip that disappears after a given timeout
   - alert: like info but remains in the notification panel for a later use
 - notification can embed an action feedback when clicked
-- notification can exposes actions displayed as button (e.g. trigger an update)
+- notification can expose actions displayed as button (e.g. trigger an update)
 - notification in panel display
   - app icon (?)
   - a title